Advertised typical savings around 5% to 10% less than other companies

 Accredited Debt Relief works by negotiating down the balances of the credit accounts you enroll in exchange for a one-time payment.
 Here’s how the process generally breaks down.

-Free consultation.
-A debt specialist helps you decide if debt settlement is the right choice for you.
-If you’re facing financial hardship but you can still afford to make payments toward settling a lower balance — they’ll help you enroll.
+- Free consultation.
+A debt specialist helps you decide if debt settlement is right for you.
+If you’re facing financial hardship, but you can still afford to make payments toward settling a lower balance — they’ll help you enroll.

 The whole process takes between 12 and 48 months, depending on how quickly you can save and how much debt you have.
 Usually, it takes between three and six months between each negotiation for customers to save enough for the next settlement.